 - Siam Bayshore Resort Pattaya – Sha Extra Plus 5

-Budget accommodation is available but tends to be further inland, without sea views.
-You can find condos here, but it’s the very center of the city with all the drawbacks of such a location.
+Budget accommodation is also available, but slightly deeper into the streets, without sea views.
+Condos can be found, but this will be the very centre of the city with all the downsides of such a location.

-Long-term rental houses are almost nonexistent, but you can find small hotels with green grounds.
-For example, Twin Palms Resort 3 offers a garden and simple rooms.
+There are almost no houses for long-term rent here, but you can find a small hotel with green grounds.
+For example, Twin Palms Resort 3 – with a garden and simple rooms.

-Pattaya Beach is right in the center of Pattaya, with Beach Road running along its length.
-At the southern end, it transitions into Walking Street, one of Pattaya’s most iconic locations.
-In the middle of the beach, across the road, you’ll find a tall brown building housing Central Festival Mall on the lower floors and Hilton Hotel on the upper floors.
+The beach is right in the centre of Pattaya, along it runs a busy road – Beach Road.
+At the southern edge, the beach transitions into Walking Street, one of Pattaya’s symbols.
+Also in the centre of the beach, across the road, there’s a brown high-rise, with a large Central Festival shopping centre at the bottom, and Hilton hotel on the upper floors.